 HWBs are statutory forums where political, clinical, professional and community leaders from across the care and health system come together to improve the health and wellbeing of their local population and reduce health inequalities.
 They have been in place since 2013 and are a single point of continuity in a constantly shifting health and care landscape.
 Since their creation, the context in which HWBs operate has become more pressured and complex.
 Reflecting this, more detail of the range of free support for HWBs and other leading care and health partnerships can be found below:

-We provide free and completely tailored support for your HWB, other health and care related partnership, or group of HWBs working together.
+We provide free and completely tailored support for your HWB, or group of HWBs working together.
 We will invest time in understanding your context, challenges and relationships and in scoping the most effective support to meet your requirements, either as a one off facilitated workshop or an ongoing series of interventions and support.
-A few examples of previous support initiatives included:
+This could include:

-- workshops with senior teams and elected members to explore vision and priorities
+- workshops with senior teams and elected members to explore the role of the HWB, and to review and refresh its vision and priorities in the new context.

 We aim to provide the best match from our highly credible and experienced bank of associates and elected member peers to deliver this support to you.
 We will design something unique or draw upon our tested tools and support packages, to design what best meets your needs.